Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 (Insert infographic: “Webflow Tech Stack Overview – HTML, CSS, JS (front end) + React.js-powered Designer”)

-### Why Should I Care?
+>   **Why Should I Care?**

-For developers, Webflow is not here to displace code; it accelerates projects.
-Instead of spending days in setting up boilerplate CSS or HTML, jump straight into the customization or design of a project.
+>  For developers, Webflow is not here to displace code; it accelerates your projects.

+   >Instead of spending days setting up boilerplate CSS or HTML, jump straight to customization or design of your project.

 That means you can: